Welcome to

 Questions?
 Feature Requests?
 Other Feedback?

-For more complex requests that would benefit from providing screenshots or other attachments, you may submit them to support@egnyte.com.
+For more complex requests that would benefit from providing screenshots or other attachments can be submitted to support@egnyte.com.
 Be sure to include Migration App in the email title.
-Our Support team will push your comments to the Product team for consideration.
+The Support team will push the request to the Product team for consideration.

 Was this article helpful?